Weiyuan-Lane/vertex-ai-search-galore/README.md

 1. Vertex AI Search - using Vertex AI builder
   a.
 Use with discovery engine
   b.
 Bake with Reasoning engine
+  c.
+Import JSON files from Cloud Storage - format : https://cloud.google.com/generative-ai-app-builder/docs/prepare-data
 2. Vertex AI Studio
   a.
 Test prompts
   b.
 Induce grounding
   c.
 Use above outcome and bind together with results

+Search for - All dino and pixel merch and phone